KozlovKV/game-life/docs/_docs.md

 Two 8-bit inputs let us set different conditions for birth and survival.
 Bit value `1` on position `N` means fulfilling of conditions when cell has `N` neighbors so this inputs represent bit arrays.

-Clear button clears all field when simulation is off.
+Clear button clears all field when simulation off.

 Keyboard Logisim circuit sends keys' ASCII codes to engine.
 See more below.

 On bottom-right side we can see 3 LED indicators:
 1. State of cell under the blinking cursor
-2. Simulation state (when simulation is on indicator will light)
+2. Simulation state (when simulation on indicator will light)
 3. Static generation flag.
 When static generation was reached simulations interrupts and this indicator lights up

 ### Keyboard